BirdeeHub/nixCats-nvim/README.md

 with as many options as you wish, while requiring you to leave the normal nvim configuration scheme as little as possible.

-Think of it like, a build-your-own nixVim kit that doesn't require you to know all about nix right away to get most of the benefits.

 Further info for getting started: see :help [nixCats.installation_options](./nix/nixCatsHelp/installation.txt)

-There are several other templates.
-They are designed to be used as examples for importing versions of your nixCats into another existing configuration.

-They are not particularly suited to being ran directly in your nvim config folder like the first one was.
-They are minimal examples of stuff that you can do.

-You could more or less build your own nixVim in your flake by choosing your categories carefully and referring to them within your lua.
-And then the options would get automatically exported for any way a nix user may want to set them.

 All info I could manage to cover is covered in the included help files.
 For this section,